 Why Sex Is So Important to Your Husband

-A man's sexual performance with his wife is an inseparable part of who he is.
+God wired men and women very differently.
+And a man's sexual performance with his wife is an inseparable part of who he is.

 He Returned Home a Troubled Man